buildwiththeta/buildwiththeta/packages/builder/README.md

 **Congrats, you have now your UI 🥳**

-## Fly-on-air widgets
+## 🔴 Live widgets

 There is an option for fetching widgets from the back-end in runtime.

-You can easily active it by setting `isLive: true` on any widget.
+You can easily active it by setting `isLive: true`.

 ```dart
 PaywallWidget(